 Valley Metro will also make this policy and the Reasonable Modifications Request Form available in alternate formats upon request.

-For more information regarding Valley Metro’s Reasonable Modification Policy, click here or call Valley Metro at (602) 716-2100.
+Find more information regarding Valley Metro’s Reasonable Modification Policy here or call Valley Metro at (602) 716-2100.

 Valley Metro transit providers will provide an effective rescue system for passengers with disabilities, needing the use of a lift or ramp, that are stranded due to inoperable bus lifts.